kjonina/B8IT110/README.md

 ## 11th July
 ##### First Graph online
-- After creating a really simple plotly graph and checking it (‘Simple_Graph_to_test_in_Django.py’) in Spyder to ensure that the code works and produces a graph, I finally got the graph to appear on a simple url /simple_graph/
+- After creating a really simple plotly graph and checking it (‘Simple_Graph_to_test_in_Django.py’) in Spyder to ensure that the code works and produces a graph.

 ![simple_graph.png](https://github.com/kjonina/B8IT110/blob/main/simple_graph.PNG)

 However, this graph has the close, dates and the volumes all as an array within the function so it will not update.
-The aim of this exercise was to get a plotly graph online.
-Now to make it more complex.
+The aim of this exercise was to get a plotly graph online and publishing online.
+Need to link it to the dataset created in other functions!